Image Image

 CDL DUI

-Commercial Driver’s License (CDL) holders face harsher DUI penalties in Illinois.
+If you hold a Commercial Driver’s License (CDL) in Illinois, DUI penalties are more severe.
 The first CDL DUI offense can result in a one-year CDL disqualification, regardless of whether you were driving a commercial or personal vehicle.
-A second DUI conviction leads to lifetime CDL disqualification.
-The legal BAC limit for CDL drivers in commercial vehicles is just 0.04%, which is half the standard limit for non-commercial drivers.
+A second DUI results in lifetime disqualification.
+When operating commercial vehicles, CDL drivers must comply with a lower BAC limit of 0.04%.

 DUI Penalties in Jefferson County, IL